Anjum9694/YTNotify/README.md

 ### Why is "Add by Name" wonky? / Why not search by name?

 The "Add by Name" feature gets a channel's ID by using an internal name that may or may not match the channel's displayed name and will never have spaces.
 This is to avoid using "search" API calls, which use 10-30 times more quota and can easily use up a key.
 Nevertheless, I'll try adding in a name search feature in the future.
 Just use it carefully.
-Until then, use the channel's ID, which is usually part of its URL.
+Until then, use the channel's ID, which is usually part of its URL..